Use a business credit card for flexible business financing and earn rewards on your business purchases.

 There are many factors to consider as you choose a credit card for your business.
 Weigh these issues carefully to choose the right business credit card the first time around.

 Annual fee.
 The annual fee may be an acceptable cost of having a business credit card if the perks are worth it.
-Annual fee on business credit cards in the US can be as high as $450, though some credit cards waive the fee in the first year.
+The annual fee on business credit cards can be as high as $450, though some credit cards waive the fee in the first year.
 Compare credit cards based on the annual fee, but also consider the other benefits the credit card provides.
 Just because a credit card has a high annual fee doesn’t mean it’s not the right credit card for your business.

 APR.
 The annual percentage rate, or APR, is most important on credit cards when you don’t pay your balance in full each month.
 Higher APRs mean that you’ll pay more interest on your balance.
 Lower interest rates allow to you minimize the cost of borrowing money using a credit card.